rust-lang/book/second-edition/src/ch10-00-generics.md

 ## Removing Duplication by Extracting a Function

 Before getting into generics syntax, let's first review a technique for dealing with duplication that doesn't use generic types: extracting a function.
-Once that's fresh in our minds, we'll use the same mechanics with generics to extract a generic function!
+While that's fresh in our minds, we'll use the same mechanics with generics to extract a generic function!
 In the same way that you recognize duplicated code to extract into a function, you'll start to recognize duplicated code that can use generics.

 Consider a small program that finds the largest number in a list, shown in Listing 10-1: